Data Warehouse Concepts

 ETL Tools are meant to extract, transform and load the data into Data Warehouse for decision making.
 Before the evolution of ETL Tools, the above mentioned ETL process was done manually by using SQL code created by programmers.
 This task was tedious and cumbersome in many cases since it involved many resources, complex coding and more work hours.
 On top of it, maintaining the code placed a great challenge among the programmers.

-There are a number of ETL tools available in the market to do ETL process the data according to business/technical requirements.
-Following are some those.
+are a number of ETL tools available in the market to do ETL process the

 Popular ETL Tools